sanjaysah101/RetroAI-Quest/README.md

 - **NLP (Natural Language Processing):** Players can interact with the game using free-form commands instead of rigid text options.
 - **Replay ability:** Every play through offers a different story due to the dynamic AI elements and multiple endings.
 - **Help System:** In-game help commands to guide players with available actions.
+- **Game History:** The game keeps track of the player's actions and history to provide a personalized experience.
+- **ASCII Art:** The game uses ASCII art to enhance the retro-style interface.

 ## **Getting Started**